status-im/nimbus-eth2/docs/nbc_audit_2020/eth2_spec_core/block_synchronization.md

 repositories: "nim-beacon-chain"
 ---

-**Note:** Currently there is an issue where ingoing block sync is slow on Medalla testnet and being investigated.
+**Note:** Currently there is an issue where ingoing block sync is slow on Medalla testnet and is being investigated.
 There are many changes being made.

 Spec: TODO